1973 Hanafi Muslim massacre: Background

-At the time of the murders, Black Muslims were known as the Nation of Islam (NOI) and then changed their name to World Community Islam in the West.
+At the time of the murders, Black Muslims were known as the Nation of Islam (NOI), and later changed their name to World Community Islam in the West.

 Hamaas Abdul Khaalis was originally a Roman Catholic and Seventh-day Adventist born in Gary, Indiana as Ernest Timothy McGhee.
-He converted to Sunni Islam and on the advice of his Islamic teacher, Tasibur Uddein Rahman, infiltrated the Black Muslims.
-He changed his name to Ernest 2x McGhee and served as principal of the sect's school, and then went on to become Elijah Muhammad's national secretary at their Chicago national headquarters from 1954 to 1957.
-In an interview, Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X."
+He converted to Sunni Islam and, on the advice of his Islamic teacher, Tasibur Uddein Rahman, infiltrated the Black Muslims.
+He changed his name to Ernest 2x McGhee and served as principal of the sect's school, and went on to become Elijah Muhammad's national secretary at their Chicago national headquarters from 1954 to 1957.
+Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X."

 In 1957 he was demoted or lost influence in a dispute possibly after unsuccessfully trying to convince Muhammad to change the direction of the movement.
-He then moved to New York City where he ran the Hanafi Madh-hab center in Harlem under his Sunni Muslim name Hamaas Abdul Khaalis.
+He moved to New York City where he ran the Hanafi Madh-hab center in Harlem under his Sunni Muslim name Hamaas Abdul Khaalis.
 In New York, he continued trying to convince members to defect from Muhammad.
 In 1970, Khaalis converted basketball star Kareem Abdul-Jabbar, who was formerly known as Lew Alcindor.
-In 1971 Jabbar donated a $78,000 field stone mansion for Khaalis' headquarters in Washington, D.C.
+In 1971 Jabbar donated a $78,000 mansion for Khaalis' headquarters in Washington, D.C.

 Police believed the continued efforts to convert people in New York to be a reason for the growing conflict between Sunni Muslims and Black Muslims, and may have contributed to the murders.
-In an interview Khaalis spoke of Malcolm X, "When Malcolm was killed I was teaching him the Sunni way," and "He used to come to my house on Long Island and we would sit in his car for hours.
+Khaalis spoke of Malcolm X, "When Malcolm was killed I was teaching him the Sunni way," and "He used to come to my house on Long Island and we would sit in his car for hours.
 He would meet me after he left the temple.
 Never in public because he knew they were after him.
 He was saying the wrong things."